Building software with Slurm jobs using EasyBuild

 9015293 vera Thing-2. you R 0:06 1 node-02

-You can specify --job-cores=X to pick the size of your job.
+You can specify --job-cores=X when using --job to specify the size of your job.

 What if your job needs a GPU partition, or specify a TRES?